mr337/borat_manual/docs/operations.rst

 .. image:: images/rts2-mon_turn_on.png

-Once rts2 is set to on, check the log to make sure nothing is preventing it from commencing operations.
+Once rts2 is set to *On*, check the log to make sure nothing is preventing it from commencing operations.
 Things like bad weather, or if a device has failed, will prevent rts2 from going to state *On*.

 Now let us queue some targets.
 Go to EXEC and ``tab`` to get into the details of the device.
-When in the pane you can also give the device direct commands.
+When in the device pane you can also give the device direct commands.
 For this example we will be using the ``now`` and ``queue`` command.

-We will force the executor to run target 6000 and queue 6001.
+We will force the executor to execute target 6000 and queue 6001.
 In the pane simply type ``now 6000`` and press enter.
 Now type ``queue 6001`` and press enter.
 You should now see something that looks close to this.